ripienaar/free-for-dev/README.md

    * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
    * [Astra](https://astra.datastax.com/register) — Cloud Native Cassandra as a Service with 5GB free tier
    * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service, up to 1M messages/month and 20 connections free
+   * [Directus Cloud](https://directus.io) — Directus as a service.
+An open-source data platform that automatically generates a dynamic REST and GraphQL API for pure SQL databases.
    * [elephantsql.com](https://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
    * [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 100 MB
    * [HarperDb](https://harperdb.io/) — Serverless cloud database, with dynamic schema based on JSON, 3000 IOPS with 1GB storage